lorinc/ai-pilot-assessment-engine/archive/obsolete_docs/CLEANUP_SUMMARY.md

 ---

 **Recommendation:** This cleanup was the right call.
-Phase 1 is now production-ready with a clean slate for Phase 2.
+Release 1 is now production-ready with a clean slate for Release 2.